candacelax/grounded-vision-parser/README.md

   * import dependencies (select lib/spf & select nested directories)

 Remove ignore line to run a test case; run as J1test.

+We modify the [Cornell SPF codebase](https://github.com/clic-lab/spf)- (a special thank you for publicly sharing your code!)

 ### Data
 There are two main experiment directories